×

 We asked expats in Inverness what banks they use and there advice about banking.
 They advised:

 "Before retiring in Inverness, expats should know that the cost of living is relatively low compared to other parts of the UK, but it's still higher than many places in the world.
 The city is known for its high quality of life, with beautiful scenery, a rich history, and a friendly community.
 Expats should be aware that the weather in Inverness can be quite cold and rainy, especially in the winter months.
 The city is located in the Scottish Highlands, which are known for their harsh weather conditions.
 Healthcare in Scotland is provided by the National Health Service (NHS), which is free at the point of use for all UK residents.
 Expats retiring in Inverness will need to register with a local GP to access these services.
 Inverness is a relatively small city, so it may not offer the same level of amenities and entertainment options as larger cities.
 However, it is close to some of Scotland's most beautiful natural attractions, including Loch Ness and the Cairngorms National Park.
 Expats should also be aware that Scotland has its own legal system, separate from the rest of the UK.
 This includes different laws regarding property and inheritance, which may affect retirees planning to buy a home or leave assets to their family.
 Finally, while English is the main language spoken in Inverness, the city also has a significant number of Gaelic speakers.
-Expats may find it beneficial to learn some basic Gaelic phrases, although this is not essential for day-to-day life," wrote a member in Inverness.
+Expats may find it beneficial to learn some basic Gaelic phrases, although this is not essential for day-to-day life," remarked one expat who made the move to Inverness.

 What do expats in Inverness appreciate most about the local culture?

 "Expats in Inverness, often appreciate the friendly and welcoming nature of the locals.
 They enjoy the rich history and heritage that is deeply ingrained in the local culture, from the ancient castles to the traditional music and dance.
 Many expats also appreciate the slower pace of life in Inverness, which allows them to relax and enjoy the stunning natural beauty of the Scottish Highlands.
 The local food and drink, particularly the whisky, is another aspect of the culture that is highly appreciated.
-Furthermore, expats value the strong sense of community in Inverness, where local events and festivals bring people together and create a warm, inclusive atmosphere," said one expat who made the move to Inverness.
+Furthermore, expats value the strong sense of community in Inverness, where local events and festivals bring people together and create a warm, inclusive atmosphere," commented one expat who made the move to Inverness.

 What do expats find most challenging?

 "Expats in Inverness may find the local dialect and accent challenging to understand, as it can be quite distinct and different from standard English.
 The weather can also be a challenge, as it is often cold, rainy, and unpredictable.
 Some expats may find it difficult to adapt to the slower pace of life in Inverness, especially if they are used to living in a bustling city.
 The local cuisine, which includes traditional Scottish dishes like haggis, may also be a challenge for some.
 Additionally, some expats may find the Scottish social norms and customs, such as their unique sense of humor and their traditional celebrations, to be unfamiliar and difficult to navigate.
-Lastly, the relative remoteness of Inverness can be a challenge, as it is far from other major cities and can feel isolated," said one expat in Inverness.
+Lastly, the relative remoteness of Inverness can be a challenge, as it is far from other major cities and can feel isolated," remarked one expat who made the move to Inverness.

 Is there a lot of crime in Inverness?